 It’s been said that U.S. water and sewer bills rise faster than inflation.
 But, at the same time, most consumers remain unaware of their water usage.

-Maybe I was just lucky before that, to live in places where water bills weren’t very high.
-But it’s encouraged me to find out more about U.S. water bills in general.
+Maybe I was lucky to live in places where water bills weren’t very high before that.
+But it’s encouraged me to learn more about U.S. water bills.

-In this article, I’m going to explore several reasons why your water bill might be high.
-I’ve done a whole lot of research, and I’m going to suggest some easy fixes.
+In this article, I will explore several reasons your water bill might be high.
+I’ve done a lot of research, and I’m going to suggest some easy fixes.

 I have to be honest; this topic is a minefield.
 With so many variables, it’s difficult to decipher.
 But I’m going to dive in and give it a try.